raphaellueckl/inschpektor/readme.md

 Check https://nodejs.org/en/download/ and download & install the version for your system.

-**Ubuntu users only:** You need to install the `build-essentail` package first, if you do not already have it: `sudo apt install build-essential`
+**Ubuntu users only:** You need to install the `build-essential` package first, if you do not already have it: `sudo apt install build-essential`

 **Install inschpektor:** Run `sudo npm i -g inschpektor --unsafe-perm`